 Metro Cities supports efforts to increase awareness of the potential impacts and benefits of requiring sprinklers in new homes and townhouses.
 Metro Cities supports discussion and the dissemination of information on these impacts via the code adoption process through the Department of Labor and Industry.
-Metro Cities supports adopting and amending the State Building Code through the rulemaking process and opposes legislative changes to the building codes absent unusual or extraordinary circumstances.
+Metro Cities supports adopting and amending the State Building Code through the rulemaking process and opposes legislative changes to building codes absent unusual or extraordinary circumstances.

 As energy costs continue to rise, more attention must be paid to the poor energy efficiency of much of the existing housing stock as well as commercial and industrial buildings.
 Homes and other buildings that are energy inefficient are more costly to maintain and create added cost to ownership and occupancy.
-Making homes and buildings more energy efficient will make them more affordable to operate and will help the state achieve energy demand goals and will reduce greenhouse gas emissions.
+Making homes and buildings more energyefficient will make them more affordable to operate and will help the state achieve energy demand goals and will reduce greenhouse gas emissions.
+This includes supporting legislation to increase the efficiency of buildings on a pathway toward net zero energy.